 The film contains some of the most mind-blowingly daft dialogue ever uttered in the history of cinema, beautifully illustrated in the scene where Dracula appears in a guys car.
 Naturally the guy just keeps driving and simply asks Dracula who he is.
 The Count replies ‘I am the Count of Darkness, the Lord of the Manor of Carpathia.
 Turn here.’
 Naturally.
 And when one character philosophises with another – ‘True.
 All illusions look real or they wouldn't be illusions, would they?’
 And who could forget the detective who mused ‘It seems living hear the water brings out the best and the worst in us.’

-The basic story follows the big-haired and generously-bosomed Judith Fontaine (Regina Carrol, aka Mrs. Al Adamson) as she embarks on a perilous odyssey to find her missing sister.
-Said sister has been abducted by the evil Dr Frankenstein, who not only hangs out in a grotty ‘creature emporium’ in a grotty amusement park on a grotty pier, but also abducts ample-breasted ladies for devilish experiments.
+The basic story follows Judith Fontaine (Regina Carrol, aka Mrs. Al Adamson) as she embarks on a perilous odyssey to find her missing sister.
+Said sister has been abducted by the evil Dr Frankenstein, who not only hangs out in a grotty ‘creature emporium’ in a grotty amusement park on a grotty pier, but also abducts scantily-clad women for devilish experiments.
 Or something.
 While the Doc rambles on, and he rambles on a lot, about ‘life-giving serums’ and the ‘illusion of reality’ – his raison d’être is a bit vague.
 ‘She has survived decapitation and is producing enough vital fluids for us.’

 Meanwhile random lovers on the beach exchange heart-rending dialogue – ‘ooooh, Laura.
 I love to have you in my arms.
 I love to think that you belong to me.’
 Surprisingly, Laura isn’t exactly enamored.
-No, she is too distracted by a weird noise and before they know it they are menaced by a lumbering and sweaty Lon Chaney Jnr as a lumbering and sweaty simpleton, who may or may not be some sort of zombie.
+No, she is too distracted by a weird noise and before they know it they are menaced by a lumbering and sweaty Lon Chaney Jnr, who may or may not be some sort of zombie.
 He also plays a lot with a cute puppy.
 His performance is lent a certain degree of pathos as it was to be his last – he died a couple of years later.

 So far, so where-the-hell-are-Dracula-and-Frankenstein?
 While the title tantalises us with the showdown of the millennium, there are only a handful a scenes randomly slotted into the film featuring the gruesome twosome.